 This week, Sen. Robert Byrd will surpass Arizona's Carl Hayden as the longest-serving member of Congress.
 As Arizona's only congressman and later its fixture of a senator, Hayden was there for 56 years.
-The Info Center's Dan Nowicki provides a good primer on Hayden for the majority of Arizonans who have either never heard of him, or merely associate his name with a high school.
+The Arizona Republic's Dan Nowicki provides a good primer on Hayden for the majority of Arizonans who have either never heard of him, or merely associate his name with a high school.

 When he was alive, Hayden was the most prominent of the walking reminders of Arizona as a frontier state.
 He had been born when the Salt River Valley was barely settled, had chased outlaws on horseback as Maricopa County sheriff (above left), then had become the Baby State's first representative in Congress.